The Nobel Prizes have been awarded every year on December 10 since 1901 and are among the world’s most prestigious honors.

 The Stockholm ceremony is held at the Stockholm Concert Hall, Konserthuset, and is followed by a banquet and ball at City Hall.
 The Peace Prize ceremony is held in Oslo’s City Hall, followed by a banquet at Oslo’s Grand Hotel.
 Prize winners also deliver lectures during their time in Scandinavia.
 In Stockholm, the lectures take place in the days preceding the awards ceremony, while in Oslo, the Peace Prize laureates deliver their lectures as part of the ceremony itself.

-The people and organizations who have received more than one Nobel Prize are:
+Four people and two organizations have received the Nobel Prize more than once.
+They are:

 - John Bardeen – Physics, 1956 and 1972